pg-support/supt-km/docs/1. FAQs/Promotions/Buy with Prime.md

 -   Only **Spark MINI** (Black and Pearl) and **Spark GO** will be available through this initiative.

--   Orders will not show in PG user center & Shopify, until Amazon fulfills (ships) the order.
+-   Orders will not show in PG user center & Shopify, until Amazon fulfills (ships) the order (or if it's refunded).

 ## Return & Refund